-All Maynard pupils embark on AQA Separate Science GCSEs in Upper 4.
-Students study Biology, Chemistry and Physics separately over a 3-year period (Upper 4/Lower 5/Upper 5).
-This is an exciting and challenging course designed to make Science relevant to everyday life, while also offering academic rigour.
-Each of the three separate Science GCSEs will be graded using the new 1-9 system and will consist of two written examined units at the end of the Upper 5 year.
-There is no longer a practical controlled assessment within Science, however, pupils will conduct a number of Core Practical Activities in each Science subject, the details of which can be assessed in the written examinations.
+All Maynard pupils embark on AQA Science GCSEs in Upper 4 and study Biology, Chemistry and Physics separately over a 3-year period (Upper 4/Lower 5/Upper 5).
+Students may study the Combined Science GCSE route or may choose Separate Sciences as one of their GCSE options.
+These are both exciting and challenging courses designed to make Science relevant to everyday life, whilst also offering academic rigour.

+For pupils who choose the GCSE Separate Science route, each of the three separate Science GCSEs will be graded using the 1-9 system and will consist of two written examined units at the end of the Upper 5 year.
 We believe this route offers the best support for moving on to A-level Science, should students choose to do so.

-However, should the pace of the Separate Science route prove inappropriate for your daughter we may recommend that she follows the Combined Science GCSE route.
-This recommendation is likely to take place at the end of the Upper 4 year, and will be based on examination data as well as the professional judgement of subject teachers.
-The Combined Science route still entails pupils studying Biology, Chemistry and Physics separately, however less content is delivered in each Science subject therefore facilitating a slower pace and maximising pupil potential.
+Pupils who follow the GCSE Combined Science route still study Biology, Chemistry and Physics separately, however less content is delivered in each Science subject therefore facilitating a slower pace and maximising pupil potential.
 Pupils following this route sit two shorter written examinations for each Science at the end of the Upper 5 year.
 The marks in the examinations are then combined and two Science GCSEs, graded using the 1-9 system, are awarded.
 The Combined Science route is still appropriate preparation for A-level Science.